 3. Prioritize Your Audience to Address Their Needs

-Think about what they need, what questions they have, and how you can help them.
-The keywords you need will naturally fit into your content without feeling forced.
+Think about what they need, what questions they have, and how to help them.
+The keywords you need then naturally fit into your content without feeling forced.

-On the other hand, if you write purely for SEO and forget about search intent, you might overthink the keywords and end up stuffing them everywhere.
-That makes your content less enjoyable to read and less useful.
+On the other hand, some marketers write purely for SEO and forget about search intent.
+They overthink the keywords and end up stuffing them everywhere.
+That makes content less enjoyable to read and less useful.

 Google wants content that’s helpful and easy for people to understand, so writing for your audience and aligning with their search intent actually helps your SEO in the long run.